-Procedure - When students are late to class, they are to report directly to class and their teacher will record the tardy.
+Procedure - When students are late to class, they are to report directly to a tardy station to receive a check-in pass to class.
 When students are tardy to school, they will report to the Main Entrance Kiosk and receive a check-in pass to class.
 Per the discretion of the administration, the following steps for tardies will be taken: